tiagoratao/potest/Building-an-OutSystems-pipeline-with-Azure-DevOps.md

 * Make sure you have the [necessary rights to configure pipelines](https://docs.microsoft.com/en-us/azure/devops/pipelines/policies/set-permissions?view=azure-devops) in your Azure DevOps project.

-* Have at least one [Azure Pipelines self-hosted agent](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/agents?view=azure-devops#install) with:
+* Have at least one [Azure Pipelines self-hosted agent](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/agents?view=azure-devops#install) registered in the default agent pool with:
   * Python 3 installed

     Make sure that you also install the `pip` package installer.<br/>